containers/podman/docs/podman-create.1.md

 the container should not use any proxy.
 Proxy environment variables specified for the container in any other way will override the values that would have been passed thru from the host.
-(Other ways to specify the proxy for the container include passing the values with the `--env` flag, or hardcoding the proxy environment at container build time.)
+(Other ways to specify the proxy for the container include passing the values with the `--env` flag, or hard coding the proxy environment at container build time.)

 For example, to disable passing these environment variables from host to